barszczmm/django-wpadmin/README.rst

 Documentation
 -------------

-Above basic configuration will only change look of Django's admin page, but there's much more you can do with Django WP Admin.
+Basic configuration above will only change look of Django's admin page, but there's much more you can do with Django WP Admin.
-Check out `documentation on Read the Docs <http://django-wp-admin.readthedocs.org>`_ for details.
+Check out `documentation on Read the Docs <http://django-wp-admin.readthedocs.org>`_ for details (there is also **changelog** there).

 Translations